JakeZook/README-Generator/README.md

 ## Installation

-Command line program running on Node.js.
+Runs inside the command line using node.js and inquirer.

 ## Usage

-Follow the prompts to fill in the appropriate data, then view the newly created README within the folder.
+Follow the prompts within the command line to add the data to be rendered into the README file.

 ## Tests